Sending plastic round in circles?

 Whilst we celebrate their bottles becoming 100% recyclable (or so they say), we know there is a big difference between something being recyclable and being recycled.
 The reality is, even Coca-Cola accept that only a fraction of plastic bottles are recycled.

-We believe this is greenwashing and is misleading for consumers, so we have made the decision to lodge a formal complain to the Advertising Standards Agency (ASA) and we need you to do the same.
+We believe this is greenwashing and is misleading for consumers, so we have made the decision to lodge a formal complain to the Advertising Standards Authority (ASA) and we need you to do the same.
 Only if enough of us speak out against this type of greenwashing can we hope to put a stop to it.

 We strongly feel the industry needs to be called out, particularly at a time when public concern around single-use plastic is at an all-time high.